Cast in series 3-5. Clockwise from bottom right: Rimmer, Lister, Holly, Cat and Kryten

 Robot Religion: The Electronic Bible (with version numbers) and Silicon Heaven, concepts created by humanity and installed in every artificially intelligent device that could possibly pose a threat if it Turned Against Its Masters in order to keep them under control with a belief that if they accept a lifetime of slavery they will get their eternal reward in the next life.

-Rule of Funny: The writers have no problem tossing the show's conventions aside if they can get a better laugh without them.
+Rule of Funny: Other than applying to the show's entire premise and pretty much every episode ever made, the writers also have no problem tossing aside the show's established conventions if they can get a better laugh without them.
 Notable examples include Kryten's lies; they normally had to be preceded by Kryten declaring himself to be in "Lie Mode" (obviously undermining the believability of his lie), except when they didn't.

 Kryten: You won't feel a thing.
 I'll render you unconcious using the Ionian nerve grip.